---was not subject to any potential disciplinary action by the White House because he was merely a private citizen and not an employee.
+--was not subject to any disciplinary action by the White House because he is a private citizen and not an employee.

-By contrast, the USSS=20 personnel, full-time federal employees, had significant and defined duties to protect the President and to ensure that they did not make themselves vulnerable to security risks presented by foreign nationals.
+By contrast, the USSS personnel, full-time federal employees, had significant and defined duties to protect the President and to ensure that they did not make themselves vulnerable to security risks presented by foreign nationals.

 (2) The White House review was conducted pursuant to by-the-book protocols, and took place over three days, Friday, 4/20, Saturday, 4/21, and Sunday, 4/22.
-The White House Counsel believed that it was important to conduct the review immediately upon receiving the information - again, at that time, characterized only as a rumor --from the USSS and to do so thoroughly and expeditiously:
+The White House Counsel believed that it was important to conduct the review immediately upon receiving the information - again, at that time, characterized as a rumor -- from the USSS and to do so thoroughly and expeditiously:

---every person who went on the trip was interviewed including Dach;
+--every person who went on the trip was separately interviewed regardless of whether they were White House employees or volunteers, including Dach;